casparderksen/architecture/README.md

 # About

-This project documents what I know and believe in about Architecture under an Open Source license.
+This project documents best practices, knowledge and beliefs about Architecture under an Open Source license.

+# Contributing

+Fork this project, add yourself to the list of contributers and send a pull request.
+Contributions must be licensed under a compatible [LICENSE](LICENSE).
+If you see an error, or do not agree, please open an issue.

 # Blog